GMR516/NoPremiumLitCharts/README.md

 6. In the section below, the "Applies to URLs on the domain", put **litcharts.com**.
 7. Click save on the top left.
 8. Make sure Stylish is enabled when you visit LitCharts.

+I reported this to LitCharts already.
+They didn't bother responding.